Honors Credit Opportunities

 Hillcrest 143

-By using the Virginia Tech campus and surrounding community as a “living laboratory,” students will learn about sustainability (i.e., climate action, energy, buildings, waste, food, and more) while contributing to meaningful change.
-Course activities include peer-facilitated discussion; reflection around change-making; field trips; and most centrally, a hands-on, team-based, semester-long project.
-The project-based approach supports students as professionals-in-training, partnering with campus and community mentors to complete real-world sustainability projects of clearly defined need for a deeply engaged approach to service.
-Students will leave this course with a framework for addressing pressing sustainability challenges in their own lives.
+By using the Virginia Tech campus and surrounding community as a “living laboratory,” students will learn about sustainability (e.g., climate action, energy, buildings, waste, food) as a broad topical lens for contributing to meaningful change through service and engagement.
+Course activities include envisioning and reflection; field trips, including some direct service; student-led discussion facilitation; and most centrally, a team-based, semester-long project emphasizing the research and advocacy aspects of service-learning.
+This project-based approach supports students as professionals-in-training, partnering with campus and community mentors to complete real-world sustainability projects of clearly defined need for a deeply engaged approach to service-learning.

 UH 3504: Honors Transdisciplinary Seminar